N. Korea confirms test of missile capable of striking Guam

 South Korean and Japanese officials also condemned Sunday’s launch, which violated U.N.
 Security Council resolutions that bans the country from testing ballistic missiles and nuclear weapons.

-U.S.-led diplomacy aimed at convincing North Korea to abandon its nuclear program largely remains stalled since a second summit between Kim and Trump collapsed in early 2019 due to disputes over the sanctions.
-North Korea has refused to return to talks, citing U.S. hostility.
+U.S.-led diplomacy aimed at convincing North Korea to abandon its nuclear program largely remains stalled.

 “Even if Washington had the bandwidth to pay more attention to the North Korean nuclear issue, Pyongyang would likely continue to refuse direct talks because of the pandemic, keep perfecting its weapons technology, and maintain its high price tag for talks,” said Duyeon Kim, an analyst at Washington’s Center for a New American Security.

-Observers say North Korea could suspend weapons tests during the Beijing Winter Olympics because China is its most important ally and aid benefactor.
-But they say North Korea could test bigger weapons when the Olympics end and the U.S. and South Korean militaries begin their annual springtime military exercises.
+Observers say North Korea could suspend weapons tests during the Beijing Winter Olympics because China is its most important ally.
+But they say North Korea could test bigger weapons when the Olympics end and the U.S. and South Korean militaries begin their springtime military exercises.

 Associated Press writer Aamer Madhani in Washington contributed to this report.